mathworks-ref-arch/matlab-parallel-server-on-aws/README.md

-# MATLAB Parallel Server on Amazon Web Services (Linux VM)
+# MATLAB Parallel Server on Amazon Web Services

 # Requirements

 Before starting, you will need the following:

-* MATLAB Parallel Server™ license.
-For more information on how to configure your license for cloud use, see [MATLAB Parallel Server on the Cloud]( https://mathworks.com/help/matlab-parallel-server/configure-matlab-parallel-server-licensing-for-cloud-platforms.html).
-Either:
+* A MATLAB&reg; Parallel Server&trade; license.
+For more information on how to configure your license for cloud use, see [Configure MATLAB Parallel Server Licensing for Cloud Platforms](https://mathworks.com/help/matlab-parallel-server/configure-matlab-parallel-server-licensing-for-cloud-platforms.html).
+You can use either of:
-    * MATLAB Parallel Server TM license configured to use online licensing for MATLAB.
+    * A MATLAB Parallel Server license configured to use online licensing for MATLAB.
-    * A network license manager for MATLAB hosting sufficient MATLAB Parallel Server licenses for you cluster.
-MathWorks provide a reference architecture to deploy a suitable [Network License Manager for MATLAB on AWS](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-aws) or an existing license manager can be used.
+    * A network license manager for MATLAB hosting sufficient MATLAB Parallel Server licenses for your cluster.
+MathWorks&reg; provides a reference architecture to deploy a suitable [Network License Manager for MATLAB on Azure](https://github.com/mathworks-ref-arch/license-manager-for-matlab-on-azure) or you can use an existing license manager.

-* MATLAB® and Parallel Computing Toolbox™ on your desktop.
-These must match the chosen MATLAB version of this reference architecture.
+* MATLAB&reg; and Parallel Computing Toolbox&trade; on your desktop.

-* An Amazon Web Services™ (AWS) account with required permissions.
-To see what is required look at the [example policy](matlab-parallel-server-on-aws-iam-policy.json).
+* An Amazon Web Services&trade; (AWS) account with required permissions.
 For more information about the services used see [Learn About Cluster Architecture](#learn-about-cluster-architecture).
-To learn more about IAM roles, see [Getting Started with IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started.html) and [Security Best Practices in IAM](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html).

-* An SSH Key Pair for your AWS account in your chosen region.
+* A Key Pair for your AWS account in your chosen region.
 Create an SSH key pair if you do not already have one.
 For instructions [see the AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-key-pairs.html).

 # Costs
 You are responsible for the cost of the AWS services used when you create cloud resources using this guide.
 Resource settings, such as instance type, will affect the cost of deployment.
 For cost estimates, see the pricing pages for each AWS service you will be using.
 Prices are subject to change.

 # Introduction
-The following guide will help you automate the process of launching MATLAB Parallel Server and MATLAB Job Scheduler, running on Linux virtual machines, on Amazon EC2 resources with your Amazon Web Services (AWS) account.
+The following guide will help you automate the process of launching MATLAB Parallel Server and MATLAB Job Scheduler, running on virtual machines, on Amazon EC2 resources with your Amazon Web Services (AWS) account.
 For information about the architecture of this solution, see [Learn About Cluster Architecture](#learn-about-cluster-architecture).
 Use this reference architecture to control every aspect of your cloud resources.
-Alternatively, for an easier onramp, you can use [MathWorks Cloud Center](https://www.mathworks.com/help/cloudcenter/index.html) to manage the platform for you.
-Cloud Center is simpler, but not customisable.
+Alternatively, for a simpler but less customizable method of launching a MATLAB Parallel Server cluster in AWS, try [MathWorks Cloud Center](https://mathworks.com/help/cloudcenter/mathworks-cloud-center.html).

 This reference architecture has been reviewed and qualified by AWS.